Yas (rapper)

 Yaser Bakhtiari (یاسر بختیاری, born 1982) better known by his stage name Yas /jaːs/ (یاس), is an Iranian rapper.
 He wears a Faravahar pendant, a symbol of Iranian nationalism and Zoroastrianism.

 On 21 December 2011 Yas was chosen by the voters as the Artist of the Week in MTV IGGY Entitled Tehran’s Hard-Hitting MC.

 Yas is one of the founders of Persian rap, and in 2013 he became the first Iranian rapper to be allowed by the Islamic Republic to legally perform in Iran.

 Early life

-Yas first began to listen to rap music at the age of 14 when his father returned from a business trip in Germany and brought with him the latest Tupac album and other hip-hop songs.
-After the sudden death of his father, he was faced with the responsibility of becoming the primary caretaker of his household with his father's debts to pay.
-Yas was forced to leave his college ambitions behind and begin to work and support his entire family.
-It was at this time that he began to write poetry which soon turned into lyrics for his music.
+Yas developed an interest in hip hop music during his teenage years.
+According to biographical accounts, he was introduced to rap music at the age of 14 after his father returned from a business trip to Germany with recordings including a Tupac album and other hip-hop music.

+Following the death of his father, Yas took on greater family responsibilities and left his plans for higher education in order to work and contribute financially to his household.
+During this period, he began writing poetry, which later developed into songwriting and rap lyrics, marking the beginning of his career in music.